sunpy/streamtracer/README.md

 pip install .
 ```

-Note that this requires a fortran compiler; currently known to work is
+Note that this requires a fortran compiler; currently known to work is gfortran.
-gfortran.

-### Building
+### Building help

-The fortran sources will need to be built first; for this, you will need a fortran compiler.
 To see the compilers that are available, run the following command:

 ```sh